onzfonz/comp227/src/content/1/en/part1d.md

 export default App
 ```

-> Don't forget to amend your commit with the message `Completed Exercise 1.6` once you feel you have completed this exercise!
+> Don't forget your empty commit with the message `Completed Exercise 1.6` once you feel you have completed this exercise!

 #### 1.7: studytracker step2